By: C. J. Fields

 Medical Management and Surgeries

 Surgical treatment is necessary in children with CHARGE syndrome to correct congenital anomalies.
 Example surgical interventions include: Tracheostomy - which is done to stabilize the air passage; Myringotomy and tymphonostomy tubes which is done to treat otitis media; Gastrostomay and fundoplication in cases of feeding difficulty, and cochlear implantation.
 In addition to available surgeries, appropriate medical management of CHARGE syndrome is necessary.
-The following link provides a Medical Manual for Parents of children with CHARGE syndrome to assist them with caring for their child.

 - Chargesyndrome.net (2013).
 CHARGE syndrome treatment.